souste/souste-social-frontend/README.md

 - Friend interactions: send, cancel, accept, reject, and remove requests
 - Private messaging between users
 - Notifications for friend requests, comments, likes on posts and comments, and messages
-- Form Validation for login and signup
+- Form Validation for login, signup, profile edit
+- Real-time features (messaging and notifications) using Socket.io

 ## In Progress

-- Real-time features (messaging and notifications) in progress using Socket.io
 - UI enhancements with Tailwind CSS

 ## Getting Started